 It may also be that I’ve created a secondary character who I’ve grown to love or has a part of their story arc that needs to be continued but cannot be given proper attention in the project in which they first appear.

 I’m currently writing the first draft of Against His Vows, in which the protagonist leaves his bride at the altar to elope with another woman and revolves around the consequences that come with going against his father’s wishes.
-I’m already planning to do a story revolving around his ex-fiancee, possibly with her staying with an aunt in the country to regroup and recover from the event.
+I’m already planning to do a story revolving around his jilted fiancee, possibly with her staying with an aunt in the country to regroup and recover from the event.

 Two words I find to be of use in creating plotlines are What If?

 What if two people in a fake marriage started falling for each other?